AdobeDocs/campaign-standard.en/help/administration/using/push-tracking.md

 * The user sees the notification and clicks on it turning it into an open tracking.

 To handle this, you need to use two Intents: one for clicking the notification and another one to dismiss the notification.

+For deliveries created before 21.1 release or deliveries with custom template, refer to this [section](../../administration/using/push-tracking.md#about-push-tracking).

 **[!UICONTROL MyFirebaseMessagingService.java]**